How to unlock your smartphone camera’s best hidden features

 The Pixel includes its Night Sight mode in the More Light category.
 When it’s enabled, Night Sight automatically activates in dark situations—you’ll see a crescent moon icon on the shutter button.
 You can temporarily deactivate this by tapping the Night Sight Auto button that appears to the right of the camera modes.

 The iPhone’s Night mode is controlled by a separate button, which looks like a crescent moon with vertical stripes indicating a dark side of the moon.
 Tap it to turn Night mode on or off.
-Or, tap the carat (^) icon and then tap the Night mode button to reveal a sliding control that lets you choose an exposure time beyond just Auto (up to 30 seconds in a dark when the phone is stabilized, such as on a tripod).
+Or, tap the carat (^) icon and then tap the Night mode button to reveal a sliding control that lets you choose an exposure time beyond just Auto (up to 30 seconds in a dark environment when the phone is stabilized, such as on a tripod).

 A dimly lit night scene with an old car.

-The yellow Night mode button indicates that the current maximum exposure is set for 2 seconds.
+The Night mode button indicates that the current maximum exposure is set for 2 seconds.
 Jeff Carlson

 Put the fun in smartphone fundamentals